 Harsher in Hindsight: Or rather Creepier in Hindsight.
-Once you see Shantak-kun's human form, it's become much harder to laugh at joke involve its eggs, or how it snuck a sausage which apparently laced with aphrodisiacs in Remember my Love(craft-sensei).
+Once you see Shantak-kun's human form, it becomes much harder to laugh at jokes involving its eggs, or how it snuck a sausage which was apparently laced with aphrodisiacs in Remember my Love(craft-sensei).

 "The Reason You Suck" Speech Yoriko gives about how she thinks the Xoth-731 console is doomed to failure became a lot funnier after the reveal of the Xbox One at E3 2013.

 In episode 1 of the second season, Mahiro adopts the Madness Mantra "It's just ink... it's just ink..." as Nyarko slaughters a Nightgaunt off-screen; jump ahead to episode 11 of Nyarko-San W, where the cast goes to a haunted house, and the mysterious stains on the carpet actually are ink.